Let's learn how to say "I like".

 Ga is a particle.

-This particle has several rolls like the particle wa.
+This particle has several roles like the particle wa.

 Here, ga is used to indicate the object "fruit" of suki.